-The following compiler options are supported in Enterprise Developer when using ccb1 (Windows) or ccb132 and ccb164 (UNIX) from the command line or the ACUOPT Compiler directive.
-12
+The following compiler options are supported in Enterprise Developer when using ccbl (Windows) or ccbl32 and ccbl64 (UNIX) from the command line or the ACUOPT Compiler directive.

 Note: The results of these options may differ slightly from how they appear in ACUCOBOL-GT COBOL, as they map to the debugging Compiler directives in Enterprise Developer.